litprog/litprog/lit_v3/11_overview.md

 These can all be combined in a way that allows you to create a narrative that makes the most sense to understand your program.

-### In-Place Updates of Fenced Blocks

-Validating that a program is correct, is not only important to communicate to readers, it is also part and parcel of the programming workflow.
-Most programmers are the first that want to know if their program is working or broken.
-Generating HTML/PDF documentation takes a bit of time and switching back and forth between a browser window and a code editor would introduce a lot of friction into the programming workflow.
-To avoid this friction, LitProg can instead do in-place updates to the original markdown files.
-The output that is captured during a build is inserted into the markdown text.
-This works well for editors that detect and automatically reload files that have changed.
-When using `'litprog watch'` programmers can simply hit save and see the updated output of their program appear directly in their text editor.

-This approach also has the advantage that output of the most recent execution and viewing the Markdown files on github/gitlab/bitbucket can give a good idea of what the generated documentation will look like.
-Reviewing the diff of a commit can also demonstrate the behavioural change that a change in the source code caused.

 !!! note "The Pitfalls of Rewriting Input Files"

-    Modifying the markdown files as they are being edited by a programmer can cause some issues.
+    Modifying the Markdown files as they are being edited by a programmer can cause some issues.
 These issues are similar to those encountered when using code formatters that do in-place updates of source code files: What happens if the file is edited again before the in-place update is completed?

-    LitProg will only update your markdown files if they have not been changed since the start of the build.
+    LitProg will only update your Markdown files if they have not been changed since the start of the build.
 This still leaves some scenarios where you may see surprising behaviour.

     1. If your editor does not automatically detect the file modification done by the build, you may continue editing and not see the updated output until you somehow manually cause your editor to reload the file.